hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 change `execute_command` to be:

 ```
-"echo 'packer' | sudo -S sh '{{ .Path }}'"
+"echo 'packer' | {{ .Vars }} sudo -E -S sh '{{ .Path }}'"
 ```

 The `-S` flag tells `sudo` to read the password from stdin, which in this case is being piped in with the value of "packer".
+The `-E` flag tells `sudo` to preserve the environment, allowing our environmental variables to work within the script.

 By setting the `execute_command` to this, your script(s) can run with root privileges without worrying about password prompts.